weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 #### string_eval_path_home

 This function replaces, among others, `%h` by the WeeChat home.
-This `%h` becomes deprecated and should not be used any more because its name is ambigous.
+This `%h` becomes deprecated and should not be used any more because its name is ambiguous.

 Instead, the 4 new variables added in `string_eval_expression` must be used.